Fundamental Economic Reports: Major Market Movers !!!

 Existing Home Sales

 The name speaks for and explains itself - this report provides an estimate of the level of sales of existing home sales.
-The report is considered a decent technical indicator of the activity in the housing sector.
-Housing starts precede this report every month, but starts are a supply rather than demand side trading indicator.
-Existing home sales precede the other key demand side technical indicators of housing - new houses sales - thus boosting the visibility of the report.
-Sales are highly dependent on mortgage rates, & tends to react with a few months lag to changes in rates.
+The report is considered a decent fundamental indicator of the activity in the housing sector.
+Housing stats precede this report every month, but stats are a supply rather than demand side trading indicator.
+Existing home sales precede the other key demand side fundamental indicators of housing - new houses sales - thus boosting the visibility of the report.
+Sales are highly dependent on mortgage rates, and tends to react with a few months lag to changes in rates.
 Sales are also determined by the level of pent-up demand for housing - immediately after recession, sales are mostly quite strong because of the demand that accumulated through the recession.

 Chicago PMI

-• News Announcement Time: The last business day of the month at 10:00 EST for the current month.
+- News Announcement Time: The last business day of the month at 10:00 EST for the present month.

 Trade Balance